-The Company and its subsidiary had equity of Baht 2,054.53 million, declined to Baht 8.13 million, or 0.39% YoY due partly to the decrease of other components of shareholders' equity and dividend payment.
+The Company and its subsidiary had equity of Baht 2,068.07 million, increased by Baht 13.54 million, or 0.66 % YTD since net profit increased.
+However, there was a decreasing in other components of shareholders' equity.

 Cash Flows